ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

 ---
 layout: post
-title: How to create a react-native JSI module
+title: React-native JSI module tutorial
 date: 2021-02-24 09:00:00 -04:00
 categories: post
 permalink: /:categories/:year/:month/:day/:title/
 ---

+# Before you start

+I created a [SQLite react-native library](https://github.com/ospfranco/react-native-quick-sqlite) it's super fast and the reason I could write this article, it would be great if you can leave a star on it!

+If you are interested in other react-native content, check out my course of [react-native for macOS](https://www.newline.co/courses/building-react-native-apps-for-mac), it really helps me to put great content if you buy it!

+# JSI

-JSI is a new translation layer between the JavaScript and C++, it's implemented on the JavaScript engine itself and it's a lot faster than the React-Native bridge.
-This is simple guide to creating your own JSI module, there are some tutorials out there and many repos, but they all do a poor job at explaining what is actually going on and what you need to do.
+JSI is a new translation layer between the JavaScript and C++, it's implemented on the JS engine itself and it's a lot faster than the React-Native bridge.
+This is step-by-step guide to creating a basic JSI module.

-> Please note; **I do not know Objective-C** and I barely know C++, all I did was look at other repos, look at source code and try to understand what is going on.

 ## Creating the base module

-We are going to create a separate module because scaffolding is easier, we are going to use [react-native-builder-bob](https://github.com/callstack/react-native-builder-bob), builder-bob already supports creating cpp modules, via the old bridge.
+We are going to use [react-native-builder-bob](https://github.com/callstack/react-native-builder-bob), to scaffold a new (separate) module, builder-bob already supports creating cpp modules, via the old bridge.

-Start by initializing a new module:
+Start by initializing:

 ```bash
 npx react-native-builder-bob create react-native-awesome-module
 ```

-It will ask you a bunch of questions, at some point it will also ask you which type of project you want, select the **C++** option, this won't create a JSI module, but it will set up the scaffolding necessary for compilation.
+After a bunch of questions, it will also ask you which type of project you want, select the **C++** option, this won't create a JSI module, but it will set up the necessary compilation for C++.

-### Installing the JSI bindings
+# Start with iOS

-Go to the `iOS` folder and modify the created **header file** (.h) and **obj-c file** (.mm), wherever you see "react-native-sequel" just replace your package name.
+Go to the `iOS` folder and modify the created **header file** (.h) and **obj-c file** (.mm).

+> Note: Wherever you see "react-native-sequel" just replace your package name.

 You should have something like this:

-Header file.
+Header file, `react-native-sequel.h`:

 ```c++
 #import <React/RCTBridgeModule.h>
 #import "react-native-sequel.h"